doungdoth/Doung-Doth-s-Final-Pack/README.md

 "[USB Troubleshooting](https://www.pcworld.com/article/3057176/hardware/the-hidden-challenges-of-booting-from-a-usb-flash-drive.html/)"

-The purpose of the AbantOs class project and my contributions were to create a "User reference guide", where information was held to help assist if there were any possible questions or issues that would arise when it came to working specifically with elive-elightenment.
+The purpose of the AbantOs class project and my contributions were to create a "User reference guide", where information was held to help assist if there were any possible questions or issues that would arise when it came to working specifically with Elive-Elightenment.
 + Expected grade: B
 + Justification: Participated and contributed to the best of my abilities.
 Whether it was in the weekly discussion board, or using GitHub and making commits/repositories.
 Few sections of the AbantOS, I worked on making many commits as well as other grammar edits to the whole user reference guide.